epiphanyinc/ng-gallery/README.md

 It is an Angular directive to display and manage images.

-It has no third-party dependencies
+It has no third-party dependencies.

 ## Quick start